Caution

 This information was developed for North Carolina and may not apply to other areas.

 A number of arthropods attack rhododendron, but some pests such as aphids, whiteflies, and scale that are problems in other parts of the country, are uncommon in North Carolina.
 Here are our most common pests.
 This information is just for quick reference.
-Consult the links for more complete information and control options.
+Consult the links in Other Resources below for more complete information and control options.

 Azalea Caterpillar